Sandpoint, Idaho

-Sandpoint (Kutenai language: kamanqukuⱡ) is the largest city in, and the county seat of, Bonner County, Idaho.
-Its population was 8,639 at the 2020 census.
+Sandpoint is the largest city in and the county seat of Bonner County, Idaho, United States.
+Its population was 9,777 as of the 2022 census.

 Sandpoint's major economic contributors include forest products, light manufacturing, tourism, recreation and government services.
 As the largest service center in the two northern Idaho counties (Bonner and Boundary), as well as northwestern Montana, it has an active retail sector.
-It is the home of the headquarters of utility aircraft maker Quest Aircraft and salad dressing manufacturer Litehouse Foods.